Data-Bike/ovpn-admin-obfs/README.md

 # ovpn-admin
-This is a fork of https://github.com/flant/ovpn-admin with adding XOR patch.
+This is a fork of https://github.com/flant/ovpn-admin with adding XOR patch from https://github.com/lawtancool/docker-openvpn-xor

 Simple web UI to manage OpenVPN users, their certificates & routes in Linux.
 While backend is written in Go, frontend is based on Vue.js.